Outdoor Fairy Garden Ideas – Yard Magic!

 The average fairy garden usually has a few basics:

--A pathway of some kind.
+This can be any kind of path you like!
 This does not have to be any set size, materials or ending in any specific destination.
 For example, I used some quartz crystals to make a stairway from the sand to the fairy house in this particular fairy garden.

 You can use things like decorative sand (of whatever color you like) to create a walkway from one fairy accessory to another.
 The flat variety of acorn tops make great fairy stepping stones.
 You can even use the same material, just a different color to distinguish a frequented fairy route.